DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 - Let providers give additional feedback even if the reason given was that the course is full because if the candidate was poor, then the course being full is not the main reason for closing the application
 - We put questions that are not a reflection of the candidate toward the bottom of the form
 - Once an offer has been made, we hide irrelevant questions like safeguarding and performance at interview
+- Replace ‘Declined’, ‘Rejected’, ‘Offer withdrawn’ and ‘Application withdrawn’ statuses with ‘Closed’
+- Direct users to updating the status of a condition if they choose ‘Close application’ when in the ‘Accepted’ state

 ## Giving a choice back to candidates under certain circumstances

 We think that candidates should be given a choice back if their application is closed through no fault of their own.
 For example, when the course is full.

-## What we want to know from research

-- Do users need to distinguish between applications that were closed for different reasons on the application list?
-- Do users understand what ‘Close application’ means?
-- Can users figure out how to close an application when their mental model is to withdraw an application?
-- Do some users go to close an application when they want to mark a condition as not met?

-## Other things we considered and discarded
+## Other options we discarded for now

 We originally put ‘Close application’ in a sidebar on the application page.